 Some find respite in the downtown block of greenery that is Jevanjee Gardens.

 There's religion, of course, offering high hopes.

-And there's getting out of town like suburbanites everywhere.
-Here, a line of ticket agents, each reaching out to workers heading home on commuter trains.
+And there's getting out of town, like suburbanites everywhere.
+The people in line are ticket agents, each reaching out to workers heading home on commuter trains.

 Kenyatta sits and watches.

 * Australia's Northern Territory * Austria * Bangladesh * Belgium * Botswana * Brazil (Manaus) * Burma / Myanmar * Cambodia (Angkor) * Canada (B.C.) * China * The Czech Republic * Egypt * France * Germany * Ghana * Greece * Hungary * India: Themes * Northern India * Peninsular India * Indonesia * Israel * Italy * Japan * Jerusalem * Jordan * Kenya * Laos * Kosovo * Malawi * Malaysia * Mexico * Morocco * Mozambique * Namibia * The Netherlands * Norway * Oman * Pakistan * The Philippines * Poland * Portugal * Singapore * South Africa * Spain * Sri Lanka * Sudan * Syria (Aleppo) * Tanzania * Thailand * Trinidad * Turkey (Istanbul) * The U.A.E.
 (Dubai) * The United Kingdom * The Eastern United States * The Western United States * The Heartland State: Oklahoma * Uzbekistan * Vietnam * The West Bank * Yemen * Zimbabwe *